CCKennedy/minode-um/PIR.md

 ### Introduction

-The PIR Motion Sensors allows user to sense motion, usually human movement in its range.When this module detects that there is an object moving, it will jump from the low level to the high level, and keep the high level for 3 seconds.
+The PIR Motion Sensors allows user to sense motion, usually human movement in its range.When this module detects that there is an object moving, the PIR signal line will jump from the low level to the high level, and keep the high level for 3 seconds.

 ![module_pic](./image/modules/PIR.png)